 Dragons

-2024 is the year of the dragon, which is supposed to bring authority, prosperity, and good fortune to all of us in the upcoming year.
-Dragons are an important creature in New Year celebrations, since they are thought to bring good luck.
+Dragons are an important creature in New Year celebrations since they are thought to bring good luck.
 Make some good luck of your own with some dragon-themed crafts.
-These cardboard tube dragon, paper puppet, and Chinese dragon pop-up card are among our favorite activities.
+These cardboard tube dragons, paper puppets, and Chinese dragon pop-up cards are among our favorite activities.

 Kindness Only